Australia Driving Guide 2021

 With over 900,000 thousand kilometers of roads, roads in Australia can vary from sealed (paved) road surface to gravel and unsealed roads.
 In the major cities, roads are wide and generally kept in good condition.
 You’d encounter road congestion in urban areas, though.
 Sydney is the most congested city, but Melbourne isn’t that far behind.

-If you are traveling on unsealed roads, the four-wheel drive is de rigueur.
-Beware of hazards, though, like potholes, soft road edges, and changing road surfaces.
+If you are traveling on unsealed roads, four-wheel drives are de rigueur.
+Beware of hazards, though, like potholes, soft road edges, and changing road conditions.
 Remember to keep to the speed limit and do not disregard road closure signs.

 Is Wildlife A Problem on Australian Roads?

 Driving in rural areas and the Outback presents a special kind of problem: the presence of wildlife and livestock on the roads and highways.
 Kangaroos, wombats, koalas, emus, camels, and even livestock like cattle graze on the road.
 Roads are unfenced, and usually, animals would wander on them.

 You should always travel at a safe speed, so if an animal suddenly appears in front of you, you can reduce your speed further.
 Do not however attempt to swerve your car or you can roll off the road and make everything worse – for you and the animal.

 Australia is considered as a first-world country.
 This means that the economy is stable, the social services are efficient, the quality of education is excellent, there are ample opportunities for the workforce, etc. If you visit Australia even just as a tourist, you will already have a sense of the quality of living Australia has.
 If you are considering to stay in the country for a long time, here are some things that we recommend for you to do.

 Drive as a Tourist